Chong (film): DVD

 A DVD version was released by Geneon on April 7, 2006.

 Reception

 The film "skillfully manages to approach the difficult subject of the Korean minority in Japan through a charming and very involving story about a man between two nationalities", according to Nippon Connection.

-Chong was also said to be a "groundbreaking (production) in the way (it) expressed (its) the self-approach of Korean-Japanese or zainichi Koreans with rich humour.
+Chong was also said to be a "groundbreaking [production] in the way [it] expressed the self-approach of Korean-Japanese or zainichi Koreans with rich humour.
 This subject matter, which in the past could only be expressed in a dark and serious way, was here skillfully expressed in a light-hearted and funny way".

 The film alludes to elements in the life of the director.